apache/druid/docs/querying/filters.md

 Druid supports filtering on timestamp, string, long, and float columns.

 Note that only string columns and columns produced with the ['auto' ingestion spec](../ingestion/ingestion-spec.md#dimension-objects) also used by [type aware schema discovery](../ingestion/schema-design.md#type-aware-schema-discovery) have bitmap indexes.
-Therefore, queries that filter on other column types will need to scan those columns.
+Queries that filter on other column types must scan those columns.

 ### Filtering on multi-value string columns

-All filters will return true if any one of the dimension values is satisfies the filter.
+All filters return true if any one of the dimension values is satisfies the filter.

 #### Example: multi-value match behavior.
 Given a multi-value STRING row with values `['a', 'b', 'c']`, a filter such as